 A key part of Qanon is not just the drops themselves, but the way they are covered, by the alternative media and the world of conspiracy websites, like “Victurus Libertas”.
 And here we have Thomas writing an email to his friends who run that site, pitching an article where he claims to speak for Q:

-We also know that a key person responsible for taking Q to that larger audience was a woman called Tracy Beanz, and later of course the Watkins.
-And in 2017, Thomas was in chats with Courtney Tubbs, who worked for Jim Watkins’ website The Goldwater, and Tracy herself.
-And right before she started talking about Qanon, Tracy was talking about Cicada 3301.
+We also know that some of the key people responsible for taking Q to that wider audience were the Watkins, and a woman called Tracy Beanz.
+And surprise surprise, in 2017, Thomas was in chats with a woman called Courtney Tubbs (who worked for Jim Watkins’ website The Goldwater), and Tracy Beans.
+And guess what Tracy was talking about right before she turned on to Qanon?
+Cicada 3301.